valverdemp/bloques/README.md

 cat *.txt > url_list.txt
 ```

-The result is 2,709 URLs, that you can find in the file posts_list.txt.
+The result is 2,709 URLs, that you can find in the file posts_list_2709.txt.

 ###3.
 Download the html files